beynar/syncrostate/README.md

 - [ ] Find a way to make syncrostate schema optional
 - [ ] Add support for recursive types
 - [ ] Add support for nested documents

+## License

+SyncroState is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.